 - FlexDirect has extensions to support FPGAs and ASICs (any OpenCL compliant hardware)

 Requiring no operating system, hardware, or code changes, Bitfusion FlexDirect works with existing bare metal, virtual machine (VM), Hypervisor, or containerized applications to take full advantage of advanced GPU virtualization.

 FlexDirect uses a client-server architecture where servers provide the GPU resources for the cluster, and clients are where end-user applications are run.

 - Bitfusion Application Instance (Client): The machines where the end user will be running their application.
 It can be a GPU instance, but it is not required that it be.

 - Bitfusion GPU Instance (Server): The machines which provide GPU resources to the cluster.

 There are many flexible configurations which are possible using FlexDirect.
 However, the most common are: One-to-Many, Many-to-One, and Many-to-Many.

-GPU utilization in an organization usually follows a trend like below.
+GPU utilization in an organization usually follows a trend like that below.

-FlexDirect allows you to take advantage of underutilized GPU compute cycles more efficiently by allows real-time aggregation and disaggregation of GPUs.
-For instance, you can keep your workloads on CPU machines most of the time and remote attach a GPU only when the workload needs a GPU, increasing utilization of GPUs by 2-4x.
+FlexDirect allows you to take advantage of underutilized GPU compute cycles more efficiently by allowing real-time aggregation and disaggregation of GPUs.
+For instance, you can keep your workloads on CPU machines most of the time and remote-attach a GPU only when the workload needs a GPU, increasing utilization of GPUs by 2 to 4 times.

-Not only does FlexDirect allows you attach GPUs to any machine remotely offering reduction in total cost of ownership, it also lets you to slice a single GPU into multiple virtual GPUs of any size, providing increased performance along with increased utilization because of packing more workloads to run in parallel on the same GPU.
+Not only does FlexDirect allow you to attach GPUs to any machine remotely, offering reduction in total cost of ownership, it also lets you slice a single GPU into multiple virtual GPUs of any size, providing increased performance along with increased utilization because of packing more workloads to run in parallel on the same GPU.